 The UVM College of Nursing and Health Sciences has a mission to serve society at state, national and global levels through education of health professionals, development of new knowledge, and healthcare advocacy that transforms lives by preventing illness and injury, promoting health and wellness and assuring evidence-based clinical interventions in the management of disease and disability.
 Our intimate size within a major research university creates an ideal academic environment for health sciences.
 Clinical training is a focus for all of the College's programs, and students graduate as qualified agents of health and change.
 Learn more about the College of Nursing and Health Sciences.
 Learn about Simulation Education at the CNHS.

-Fletcher Allen Health Care, together with our partners at the University of Vermont College of Medicine and the College of Nursing and Health Sciences, is Vermont’s academic medical center.
-Fletcher Allen’s mission is to improve the health of the people in the communities it serves by integrating patient care, education and research in a caring environment.
-Fletcher Allen also serves as a regional referral center -- providing advanced care to approximately one million people in Vermont and northern New York -- and as a community hospital for approximately 150,000 residents in Chittenden and Grand Isle counties.
-Learn more about Fletcher Allen.
+The University of Vermont Medical Center, together with our partners at the University of Vermont College of Medicine and the College of Nursing and Health Sciences, is Vermont’s academic medical center.
+UVM Medical Centers’s mission is to improve the health of the people in the communities it serves by integrating patient care, education and research in a caring environment.
+The University of Vermont Medical Center also serves as a regional referral center -- providing advanced care to approximately one million people in Vermont and northern New York -- and as a community hospital for approximately 150,000 residents in Chittenden and Grand Isle counties.
+Learn more about The University of Vermont Medical Center.